Gary Palmer

-A member of the House Freedom Caucus, Palmer has chaired the Republican Policy Committee since 2019.
+A member of the House Freedom Caucus, Palmer chaired the Republican Policy Committee from 2019 to 2025.

 Early life, education, and career

 Palmer was born in Hackleburg, Alabama.
 His family lived on a 40-acre farm, where Palmer helped maintain the family garden and animals.

-Palmer has a bachelor's degree in operations management from the University of Alabama.
+Palmer has a Bachelor of Science in operations management from the University of Alabama.
 He was the first member of his family to earn a college degree.
 He was a walk-on wide receiver for the Crimson Tide and played under Bear Bryant.
 In 1989, Palmer co-founded the Alabama Family Alliance, which later became the Alabama Policy Institute.
 He served as its president for 25 years, stepping down in 2014 to run for Congress.
 Palmer helped found the State Policy Network, a nonprofit umbrella organization for conservative and libertarian think tanks that focus on state-level policy, and served as its president.